ID90 Alternatives: A Captain’s Honest 2026 Comparison

 Bottom line

-The honest verdict on ID90 alternatives is that they are not really alternatives — they are different instruments on the same panel.
-Your airline’s portal and myIDTravel do the booking, ZED sets the family fare, StaffTraveler tells you whether the plan will survive contact with the loads, ID90 Travel adds a deep leisure shelf if your employer participates, and the crew rates on this site cover the hotel and the car with zero sign-up.
+The honest verdict on ID90 alternatives is that they are not really alternatives: they are different instruments on the same panel.
+Your airline’s portal and myIDTravel do the booking, ZED sets the family fare, StaffTraveler tells you whether the plan will survive contact with the loads, ID90 Travel adds a deep leisure shelf if your employer participates, and the crew rates on this site cover the car and the hotel with zero sign-up.
 Fly the panel, not one gauge.
+And of everything on this page, the thing actually worth a bookmark is the rate you will use on every trip, not the app you might open twice a year.

 Reviewed by Captain AL